AaronE-1/Aaron-2024-BSE-Portfolio/index.md

 [Here]([url](https://github.com/Cokoino/CKK0006/blob/master/Lesson%206%20-%20Assembly%20The%20Robot/Code/Servo_90_ADJ/Servo_90_ADJ.ino)) is the code used to align the servos.

 [Here]([url](https://github.com/Cokoino/CKK0006/tree/master/Lesson%207%20-%20Control%20The%20Robot%20Arm/Code/Arm)) is the code used to control the completed arm using the Arduino Nano.
 (Note: the src folder must be in the same directory as the main code for the main code to upload to the Arduino Nano correctly.)

+[Here]([url](https://github.com/AaronE-1/Aaron-2024-BSE-Portfolio/blob/gh-pages/ServoDriverBoardTestProgram.py)) is the code used to test the servo driver board.

+[Here]([url](https://github.com/AaronE-1/Aaron-2024-BSE-Portfolio/blob/gh-pages/ADCTestProgram.py)) is the code used to test the analog-to-digital converter.

+[Here]([url](https://github.com/AaronE-1/Aaron-2024-BSE-Portfolio/blob/gh-pages/ArmProgram1.py)) is the first program I wrote to use both the servo driver board and the analog-to-digital converter.

 # Bill of Materials